-This section is intended to comply with the requirements of California Government Code Section 65915 et seq. ("State density bonus law"), as it may be amended from time to time, regarding the provision of a_density bonus or other incentives to facilitate the production of affordable housing, senior citizen housing, or child care facilities.
-The amount of density bonus and the number and type of incentives shall be determined in a manner consistent with State Density Bonus Law, as it may be amended from time to time.
+This section is intended to comply with the requirements of California Government Code Section 65915 et seq. ("State density bonus law"), as it may be amended from time to time, regarding the provision of density bonus or other incentives to facilitate the production of affordable housing, senior citizen housing, or child care facilities.
+The amount of density bonus and the number and type of incentives shall be determined in a manner consistent with State density bonus law, as it may be amended from time to time.

 Sec.
-7-9-87.2. - Principal uses permitted subject to a site development permit General provisions.
+7-9-87.2. - General provisions

 - (a) State law governs.
 When a conflict occurs between the provisions of this section and State law, State law shall govern. - (b) Compatibility.
 Affordable housing units within market-rate projects shall be comparable in design and appearance to market-rate units with respect to appearance, materials, and finish quality.
 Whenever feasible, affordable units shall be dispersed within a market-rate development. - (c) (b) Density compliance plan.
 A "Density Bonus Compliance Plan" shall be approved concurrently with approval of the project requesting a density bonus or other incentive.
 This Density Bonus Compliance Plan must shall stipulate the terms of the affordability and/or occupancy requirements on the housing development, including, but not limited to, the duration of the restrictions.
-Compliance with the terms of this Density Bonus

-Compliance Plan shall be monitored on a regular basis by the County of Orange.
+Compliance with the terms of this Density Bonus Compliance Plan shall be monitored on a regular basis by the County of Orange.
 The Plan shall be recorded as a restriction on the parcel or parcels on which the affordable housing units shall be constructed.

-- (d) (c)-Construction with other applicable zoning regulations.
-Notwithstanding any permitted density bonus or incentive granted pursuant to this section, any project receiving a density bonus hereunder shall otherwise be consistent with the applicable zoning and land use regulations and requirements, including permitted uses. - (e) Availability.
-Affordable housing units shall be constructed concurrently with and made available for qualified occupants at the same time as market-rate units within the same project, unless both the County and the developer agree in the Density Compliance Plan to an alternative schedule for development. - (f) Effect of granting density bonus.
-The granting of a density bonus under this section shall not, in and of itself, be interpreted to require a General Plan amendment, Zoning Code or Zoning Map amendment, or other discretionary approval.
+(c)-Construction with other applicable zoning regulations Zoning Code.
+Notwithstanding any permitted density bonus, incentive, or concession granted pursuant to this section, any project receiving a density bonus hereunder shall otherwise be consistent with the applicable zoning and land use regulations and requirements, including permitted uses.

+Availability.
+Affordable housing units shall be constructed concurrently with and made available for qualified occupants at the same time as market-rate units within the same project, unless both the County and the developer agree in the Density Compliance Plan to an alternative schedule for development.

+Effect of granting density bonus.
+The granting of a density bonus under this section shall not, in and of itself, be interpreted to require a General Plan amendment, zoning text or map amendment, or other discretionary approval.

 Sec.
-7-9-87.3. - Principal uses permitted subject to a use permit.
-Requirements and standards for granting a density bonus and incentives.
+7-9-87.3. - Requirements and standards for granting density bonus and incentives or concessions